PNNL-Comp-Mass-Spec/SMAQC/Readme.txt

 SMAQC reads the data from the _syn.txt file along with the parallel text files created by PHRP.
-It uses this information to compute peptide count related metrics.
+It uses this information to compute peptide count related metrics (peptides are filtered on MSGF_SpecProb less than 1E-12).
 SMAQC also reads the data from the _ScanStats.txt, _SICstats.txt, and _ScanStatsEx.txt files created by MASIC to determine chromatography and scan-related metrics.

 The quality metrics computed by SMAQC are based on the metrics proposed by Rudnick and Stein, as described in "Performance metrics for liquid